markproy/bird-classification-workshop/docs/lab5-deeplens-detect-and-classify.md

 ## Register the DeepLens device

 Here are the steps required to register your DeepLens device.
+Confirm with your instructor whether device registration has already been done on your behalf.
+If so, you can skip ahead to deploying the object detection project.

 The standard instructions provided for the product are found [here]( https://docs.aws.amazon.com/deeplens/latest/dg/deeplens-getting-started-register.html).

 ### Step 1 - Name the device and download a new certificate